The Night Manager (British TV series): Series 1

 In January 2015, it was announced that the series, an adaptation of John le Carré's novel of the same name, would be co-produced by the BBC, AMC and The Ink Factory, starring Tom Hiddleston, Hugh Laurie and Olivia Colman in lead roles, written by David Farr and directed by Susanne Bier.
-Onsite services were provided by Palma Pictures.

 Filming began on 19 March 2015 in Zermatt, Switzerland.
 Production then moved to London.
 From 13 to 17 April 2015, location filming took place at Blackpool Mill Cottage, Hartland Abbey, and in and around Hartland, Devon.
 On 20 April 2015, production moved to Marrakesh, Morocco.
 The Es Saadi Resort was used as the location for the fictional Nefertiti Hotel in Cairo.
 At the end of May, production moved to Majorca, Spain; principal photography wrapped in Majorca on 3 July 2015.
 Notable places include Port de Sóller, luxury property La Fortaleza in Port de Pollença and several locations in Palma.

 Le Carré makes a cameo appearance as an insulted restaurant diner in episode four.

 Series 2

-In February 2023, it was reported that the second series was in development with Hiddleston set to return.
-In April 2024, it was announced that BBC and Amazon Prime Video has ordered a second and third series with Hiddleston and Colman returning in lead roles and Laurie as an executive producer.
+In February 2023 it was reported that the second series was in development with Hiddleston set to return.
+In April 2024 it was announced that BBC and Amazon Prime Video had ordered a second and third series, with Hiddleston and Colman returning in lead roles and Laurie as an executive producer.
 Alistair Petrie, Noah Jupe, Douglas Hodge and Michael Nardone also reprise their roles from the first series, while Camila Morrone, Diego Calva, Indira Varma, Paul Chahidi and Hayley Squires joined the cast in lead roles.
 Georgi Banks-Davies serves as director for the second series.

-Filming for the second series concluded in August 2024, having taken place in London for three weeks and Colombia for five.
+Filming for the second series began on 14 June 2024 and concluded on 6 December 2024, as confirmed by director Georgi Banks-Davies on her Instagram account.
+Production reportedly spanned 93 shoot days and took place in several international locations including London for three weeks and Colombia for five.
 "More than 75% of the story is about Colombia", confirmed Barry Ryan, head of production at Ink Factory.
-Colombian drug barons featured in the original book, but were replaced by Middle Eastern warlords in the first series that adapted it.
-Filming also took place in Spain and France.
+Colombian drug barons featured in the original book but were replaced by Middle Eastern warlords in the first series that adapted it.
+Filming also took place in Spain, France and the Three Cliffs Bay area in Swansea, Wales.

-Series 2 will be broadcast on BBC One and BBC iPlayer in the UK from 1 January 2026, and on Amazon Prime Video outside the UK from 11 January.

 A teaser trailer for Series 2 was broadcast on BBC One ahead of the Celebrity Traitors final in November 2025.